Helpful?

 Yes No Share to Facebook

-Question: Can an employer in Canada face consequences for deterring an injured worker from filing a claim?
+Question: Can an employer be punished in Ontario for trying to convince an injured worker not to file a WSIB injury claim?

 Understanding the Obligation to Refrain From Attempts to Dissuade the Making of Claims By An Injured Worker